sandepal-org/mq01-ops/xdocs/extra/sno-storage.md

 ---

 ## Add storage to virtual machine

-:closed_book: External storage is only necessary if you are using Single Node OpenShift.
-You can skip this section if you are using IBM ROKS or similar.

 The SNO cluster is running in a virtual machine inside the virtual server.
 We now attach the recently created storage attached to the virtual server to the